-• What STEM organizations (with resources and connections) are already in our community?
+- What extra-curricular options are there for teens in the community?
+How can the library help? - What organizations (with resources and connections) do teens already utilize in our community?
 Are these organizations represented at our Dialogue?
-If not, ow do we engage them?
+If not, how do we engage them?